josecamachop/MEDA-Toolbox/GUI/README.txt

 MEDA Toolbox Graphic User Interface for its use in MATLAB.

 Coded by: Elena Jiménez Mañas.
-MEDA Toolbox by: José Camacho Páez.
+MEDA Toolbox by: Jose Camacho.
 Last modification of this document: 07/Jul/14

 NOTE: This GUI has been designed to work with the MEDA Toolbox.
 It is necessary to download the MEDA toolbox to work with this GUI.